expectations in a relationship

 Communicating your expectations in a relationship might feel daunting in the beginning but will get easier as you get to know and trust your man.

-Meaning that you will find that your dating expectations or even marriage expectations derived from a completely unrealistic view and therefore don’t add up in real life.
+Meaning that you will find that your dating expectations or even marriage expectations are derived from a completely unrealistic view and therefore don’t add up in real life.
+Some might even be outright unhealthy expectations.

 On the flip side don’t hold on to unreasonable expectations whenever they surface.
 Be willing to let go of them for the sake of the relationship.